 The Dodd-Frank Wall Street Reform and Consumer Protection Act, as amended, ("Dodd-Frank Act") affects financial institutions in numerous ways, including the creation of a new Financial Stability Oversight Council responsible for monitoring and managing systemic risk, granting additional authority to the FRB to regulate certain types of nonbank financial companies, granting new authority to the FDIC as liquidator and receiver, abolishing the Office of Thrift Supervision, changing the manner in which insurance deposit assessments are made, requiring the regulators to modify capital standards, establishing a new Bureau of Consumer Financial Protection to regulate compliance with consumer laws and regulations, cap interchange fees which banks charge merchants for debit card transactions, and imposing new requirements on mortgage lenders.
 There are many provisions in the Dodd-Frank Act mandating regulators to adopt new regulations and conduct studies upon which future regulation may be based.
-It is anticipated that these new regulations will increase the Bank's compliance costs over time, and could have unforeseen consequences as the new legislation is implemented over time.
+A number of regulations issued by the CFPB affect the origination, administration, and servicing of mortgage loans, and it is anticipated that these rules and enforcement by the Bank's regulators will continue to evolve through regulatory amendments, informal interpretations, and enhanced enforcement in the future.
+Congress and the President have announced proposed reforms and changes to the Dodd-Frank Act, and it is uncertain how the Dodd-Frank Act provisions may be modified or the ultimate impact any such modifications may have to our business operations.